 - 1 cup of raw spinach

 The vitamin E in spinach, pineapple, and banana may help improve blood flow by widening blood vessels that have become constricted by substance abuse.
 Loaded with antioxidants, you’ll also protect your cells from damage that causes premature aging, and the almond milk found in this smoothie provides heart-healthy fats.
 This smoothie is also very high in manganese, a mineral that supports a healthy metabolism.

 5. Pretty Punch: Pomegranate and Chia Seed Smoothie

 - 1/2 cup frozen mixed berries such as raspberries, blueberries, strawberries, and blackberries

 - 1/2 cup fresh pomegranate seeds or seeds from 1/2 a medium raw pomegranate

 Don't be fooled by the pretty color of this smoothie.
 It's antioxidant-packed to boost your immune system and prevent certain cancers.
 It’s all thanks to the tannins found in pomegranate and berries.
-Chia seeds, with their nutty flavor, are added for protein, iron, fiber, calcium and essential omega-3 fatty acids.
-All together, this smoothie will help build essential muscle, fortify bone, eliminate toxic waste, increase your white blood cell count and guard your heart.
+Chia seeds, with their nutty flavor, are added for protein, iron, fiber, calcium, and essential omega-3 fatty acids.
+Altogether, this smoothie will help build essential muscle, fortify bone, eliminate toxic waste, increase your white blood cell count, and guard your heart.